101 Charming And Chirpy Bird Names For Baby Girls And Boys

 Hawk, chirpy bird name for baby boy

-This moniker is inspired by the majestic hunting bird, hawk.
+This name is inspired by the hawk, a majestic hunting bird with rounded wings and a stocky build (1).
 When the name was coined for babies, hunting was considered an aristocratic sport.
 Hawk is heard more as a surname than a first name.

 3. Crane

-Crane is the name for the genus of large birds with long necks and legs.
-Its literal meaning is ‘to extend one’s neck’.
+Crane is the name for the genus of large birds known for their long necks and legs and the ability to reach heights of 4,900–8,000 meters (2).
+Its literal meaning is ‘to extend one’s neck.’
 For the nickname, you can opt for Cray.

 4. Merle

-Merle comes from the surname Muriel, but it is also an Old French word merula for blackbird.
-This name was favored hugely in the years the 1910s and 1920s.
+Merle comes from the surname Muriel.
+It is also an Old French word for Turdus Merula, the Eurasian blackbird with a vibrant yellow bill and glossy body (3).
+This name was favored hugely in the 1910s and 1920s.

 5. Wren